johan456789/anki-manual/src/preferences.md

 unless the <kbd>Shift</kbd> key is held down.
 This option reverses the behaviour.

 **Default deck**\
 Controls how note types and decks interact.
-The default of "When adding, default to current deck" means that Anki saves the last-used note type for each deck and selects it again then next time you choose the deck (and, in addition, will start with the current deck selected when choosing **Add** from anywhere).
-The other option, "Change deck depending on note type," saves the last-used deck for each note type (and opens the add window to the last-used note type when you choose **Add**).
+The default option **When adding, default to current deck** means that Anki saves the last-used note type for each deck and selects it again the next time you choose the deck (and, in addition, will start with the current deck selected when choosing **Add** from anywhere).
+The other option, **Change deck depending on note type**, saves the last-used deck for each note type (and opens the add window to the last-used note type when you choose **Add**).
 This may be more convenient if you always use a single note type for each deck.